 ProdegeMR has reinvented the market research process by taking a respondent first approach.
 Our diversified recruitment methods and world-class consumer engagement model comprised of over 100 million registered members globally fosters member retention and ongoing participation.
-This extends many benefits to our clients; allows for delivery of recontact surveys, longitudinal studies, in-home use texts, and on-going research programs.
+This extends many benefits to our clients; allows for delivery of recontact surveys, longitudinal studies, in-home use tests, and on-going research programs.
 We’re grateful for their support of Women in Research and excited to highlight ProdegeMR’s Senior Director—Sarah Zurilla—in this installment of our Donor Voices blog series!

 Sarah Zurilla is Senior Director at ProdegeMR where she oversees the Research Solutions group and is responsible for meeting client needs in the areas of Survey Programming, Fieldwork Management, Translations, Coding, Data Processing, and Data Visualization.
 As a leader and a client-facing member of the ProdegeMR team, she strives to inspire and motivate others on a daily basis.
 For Sarah, successful leadership requires two actions: 1) forging a personal and professional connection with team members and 2) leveraging each person’s strengths “to ensure that you have a successful and motivated team.”
 In her experience, Sarah urges that you can’t have one without the other; taking the time to get to know and understand team members on a deeper level allows a leader “to fully understand what motivates [team members] and what each individual’s unique strengths are.”